by Jonathan Standing ©

 - See also: Images of Hoster Tully

 Hoster's armor is silver plate-and-mail, while his cloak and surcoat are blue and red.
 The crest atop his greathelm is a silver and bronze trout.
-When he was younger he often rode a brown gelding.
+His shield was massive oak-and-iron.
+Hoster also owned a hunting horn.
+When he was younger, Hoster would often rode a brown gelding.